 What is the future of antibiotics?
 Our antimicrobial stewardship team grab crystal balls and fortune cookies to help promote awareness of responsible antibiotic use.

 "This is such a great way to spread the Christmas spirit to our patients and among our staff.
-It's just a shame we can't wear our Christmas scrubs all year round!" - Westmead Hospital surgical high dependency unit acting nursing unit manager Suzanne Stevens
+It's just a shame we can't wear our Christmas scrubs all year round!" - Westmead Hospital surgical high dependency unit nursing unit manager Suzanne Stevens

 Nurses on Westmead's surgical high dependency ward don't even wait until December 1 to don their Christmas scrubs.
 Delivered by Santa all the way from the US, the team kick off the festive season in style.